microsoft/Maps/AzureMaps.md

 | [Azure Maps .NET UWP IoT Remote Control](https://github.com/Azure-Samples/azure-maps-dotnet-webgl-uwp-iot-remote-control) | This is a sample application which shows how to build a remotely controlled map using Azure Maps and IoT hub services. |

 ## Related Community Projects

+These are open-source, community-driven initiatives, some of which the Azure Maps team contributes to, but are not part of the standard product or service offerings.

 | Project Name | Description |
 |-|-|